-This feature is planned for a future release.
-At that time, you will be able to select specific partners to exclude from your (the inviting organization's) multi-factor authentication.
+This feature is planned for a future release, so that then you can select specific partners to exclude from your (the inviting organization's) multi-factor authentication.

 How can I use delayed invitations?

 An organization might want to add B2B collaboration users, provision them to applications as needed, and then send invitations.
-To do this, you can use the B2B collaboration invitation API to customize the onboarding workflow.
+You can use the B2B collaboration invitation API to customize the onboarding workflow.

 Can I make a guest user a limited administrator?